 Traditional Helicopter — Connecting and Calibrating the System¶

-The Cube is highly recommended for helicopters.
-It has much better internal damping of the IMU’s for vibration, triple redundant heated IMU’s, redundant barometers and compasses.
+A flight controller with internally damped IMU’s is highly recommended for helicopters.
 Experience has shown the tuning, handling and stability performance of your helicopter will be greatly improved over the first generation Pixhawk.

-Before you begin connecting the system it is recommended to review the docs for The Cube available here
+Before you begin connecting the system it is recommended to review the docs for the flight controller you select.

 Overview of servo, and RX connection¶

-The RC input to The Cube is either PPM SUM, which will give you 8 channels.
-Or S.Bus, which will give you up to 18 channels.
-If you have a receiver that outputs only PWM, you will need a PPM encoder to connect it to The Cube.
+The RC input for many ardupilot compatible flight controllers is either PPM SUM (8 channels) or S.Bus (up to 18 channels).
+Some controllers also accept Spektrum satellite receivers.
+If you have a receiver that outputs only PWM, you will need a PPM encoder to connect to your flight controller.